revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-145. Is Apache Kafka is a distributed streaming platform? if yes, what you can do with it?
+145.Is Apache Kafka is a distributed streaming platform? if yes, what you can do with it?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)